inherd/coco/README.md

 ## Usage

-0. install or download Coco components from release
+0. install or download Coco components from release, and download ctags: [windows](https://github.com/universal-ctags/ctags-win32/releases)
 1. use `coco init` to generate config file
 2. config `coco.yml`
 3. optional: use `coco plugins` to download plugins